 First time quilting?
 Beginners, learn how to quilt with pictures.
 See how to make a simple quilt with easy machine quilting techniques!

-In this section we will cover basic topics on quilting that will show you how to machine quilt.
+In this section we will cover basic topics on quilting.
+It will show beginners how to machine quilt.

 To quilt, you can use any sewing machine that can sew a straight stitch.